DataDog/integrations-core/kubevirt_controller/README.md

 ### Events

-The Kubevirt Controller integration does not include any events.
+The KubeVirt Controller integration does not include any events.

 ### Service Checks

-The Kubevirt Controller integration does not include any service checks.
+The KubeVirt Controller integration does not include any service checks.

 ## Troubleshooting